mehulagg/gitlab/doc/user/project/import/github.md

 The steps you take depend on whether you are importing from GitHub.com or GitHub Enterprise, as well as whether you are importing to GitLab.com or self-managed GitLab instance.

-- If you're using GitLab.com, you can alternatively import GitHub repositories using a [personal access token](#using-a-github-token).
+- If you're importing to GitLab.com, you can alternatively import GitHub repositories using a [personal access token](#using-a-github-token).
 We do not recommend this method, as it does not associate all user activity (such as issues and pull requests) with matching GitLab users.